Skip to content

 I will be upfront: Balance Coffee is our parent brand.
 That said, every recommendation on Balance Journal is earned through the same blind testing methodology.
 Balance Coffee appears at number one because no other pod brand in the UK combines organic certification, independent lab testing for mycotoxins and heavy metals, and genuinely excellent cup quality in a single product.

-The pods are Nespresso Original compatible, compostable, and roasted in small batches in the UK.
+The pods are Nespresso Original compatible, made from 100% recyclable aluminium, and roasted in small batches in the UK.
 The coffee is single origin, certified organic by the Soil Association, and every batch is screened for contaminants.
 That level of transparency is rare in the pod market.
 It is rarer still among brands that also taste this good.

 The pods cost approximately £0.70 each, which puts them in the best speciality coffee pods tier.
 For what you get, that is fair.
 You are paying for organic sourcing, contaminant testing, and coffee that was roasted recently enough to print the date and mean it.

 Editor's verdict: The most transparent espresso pod on the UK market.
-Buy it for the purity and taste.
+Buy it for the taste.
+Keep buying it for everything else.

 I have visited Assembly's Brixton roastery more times than I can reasonably justify on a review budget.
 The space is small, focused, and intensely coffee-obsessed.
 They roast with a precision that translates directly into what ends up in the cup.